ben-gunnels/Open-Driving-Vision/README.md

 ### 🚀 Start experimenting today!

 ### Interacting with this Application
 The StreamSimulator class simulates a continuous drive by streaming objects from the horizon to the front of the frame.
-This can be used to test a model on a continuous driving experience.
+This can be used to train and test an image segmentation model on a continuous driving experience.
-The RandomSimulator class creates screens with random objects in random locations.
+The RandomSimulator class creates frames filled with objects in random locations.
 This can be used for getting a diverse set of training and testing data.

+Play around with the applications parameters and settings to create a unique driving experience.

+Add roadside objects in /src/generators/RoadSignBuilds and /src/generators/RoadSignGenerator.